Getting Started with ESP32 Bluetooth Low Energy (BLE) on Arduino IDE

 But if your application needs its own UUID, you can generate it using this UUID generator website.

-In summary, the UUID is used for uniquely identifying information.
+In summary, the UUID is used to uniquely identify information.
 For example, it can identify a particular service provided by a Bluetooth device.

 BLE with ESP32